Ohio State University football scandal: Background

 Records of roughly 50 cars owned by current and former Ohio State football players, including Pryor, were also investigated.
 Multiple media outlets including ESPN reported that Pryor was driving with a suspended license.
 Pryor was seen driving a Nissan 350Z to team meetings and workouts.

 On January 3, 2011, Tressel's email exchanges with Cicero were leaked to the university.
 On January 16, Tressel confessed that he had not shared the violations committed by the players out of concern for their well-being.
 On March 8, Ohio State suspended Tressel for the first two games of the 2011 season and fined him $250,000 for not informing the university of NCAA violations and denying knowledge of the players receiving improper benefits.
 Tressel's suspension would later be increased to five games by the university.
 However, Ohio State president Gordon Gee assured Tressel that he would not be fired.

 On April 25, 2011, the NCAA accused Tressel of withholding information.
 In their notice of allegations sent to Ohio State, the NCAA stated that Tressel's actions were considered "potential major violations" which had "permitted football student-athletes to participate in intercollegiate athletics while ineligible."
 The report also said he "failed to comport himself ... (with) honesty and integrity."
 Tressel claimed that he lied about the violations because he didn't want to jeopardize the FBI's investigation into Rife and that he feared for his players' safety.
 On May 30, Tressel resigned as Ohio State's head coach.
-On June 8, Terrelle Pryor announced that he would forgo his senior year as a result of the scandal.
+On June 8, Terrelle Pryor announced that he would forgo playing his senior year as a result of the scandal.